ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

                 datacenter = dcApi.Create(datacenter);

                 // CreateServer.
-                // DataCenterId: Defines the virtual data center wherein the server is to be created.
+                // DatacenterId: Defines the virtual data center wherein the server is to be created.
                 // AvailabilityZone: Selects the zone in which the server is going to be created (AUTO, ZONE_1, ZONE_2).
                 // Cores: Number of cores to be assigned to the specified server.
 Required field.
                 // InternetAccess: Set to TRUE to connect the server to the Internet via the specified LAN ID.